 When this happens, we say that memoQ patches the translation. memoQ also gives a higher score to the patched translation, but marks it with an exclamation mark (! – see the blue status box next to the segment).

-To learn more: See section about the Options window.
+To learn more: See Help about the Options window.

 memoQ also uses the formatting of the source cell.
 If your term is formatted in bold, the target term will also be inserted in bold.